Chandaneswar Temple

 Chandaneswar Temple is a famous Shiva temple located in Chandaneswar, Baleswar district of Odisha, India.
 A huge annual fair on the Pana Sankranti (Odia Hindu solar New Year), the first day of the Odia calendar, is celebrated on the premises.
 Many Indian pilgrims visit the temple during this period.

 Location

 Chandaneshwar is in Balasore district of Odisha.
 Regular transport is available from Jaleswar in Odisha and Digha in West Bengal.

-Maha Vishuva Sankranti
+Maha Bishuba Sankranti

-The Odia new year Maha Vishuva Sankranti day is very famous around the premises of the shrine.
+The Odia new year Maha Bishuba Sankranti day is very famous around the premises of the shrine.
 Locally called Uda Parba, Nila Parba after worshiping Nilakanth Shiva, Chadaka Yatra.
 Half a million people gather around the shrine and fast for several days to fulfill their wishes.
 It was built in typical Kalinga Architecture style of Old Odisha temples.